kisenera/cse15l-lab-reports/ld3.md

 44, the number of lines in the file that contain the phrase 'we', is printed.

-All options were found with ChatGPT: https://chat.openai.com
+All options were found with ChatGPT: https://chat.openai.com The prompt used was "grep arguments", and the response was:

+When using the grep command in Linux or Unix-like systems, you can provide various arguments to customize its behavior and perform more specific searches.
+Here are some commonly used grep arguments:

+    Search pattern: Specify the pattern you want to search for.
+        Example: grep "hello" file.txt (searches for the word "hello" in "file.txt")

+    Case-insensitive search: Ignore case distinctions in the search pattern.
+        Argument: -i
+        Example: grep -i "hello" file.txt

+    Recursive search: Perform a recursive search in directories and subdirectories.
+        Argument: -r or -R
+        Example: grep -r "pattern" directory

+    Invert match: Display lines that do not match the given pattern.
+        Argument: -v
+        Example: grep -v "pattern" file.txt

+    Match whole word: Only match the whole word instead of partial matches.
+        Argument: -w
+        Example: grep -w "hello" file.txt

+    Print line number: Display the line numbers along with matching lines.
+        Argument: -n
+        Example: grep -n "pattern" file.txt

+    Specify file type: Limit the search to specific file types.
+        Argument: -e or --include
+        Example: grep "pattern" -e "*.txt" -e "*.log"

+    Suppress output: Only display the count of matching lines.
+        Argument: -c
+        Example: grep -c "pattern" file.txt

+    Regular expression search: Use regular expressions for advanced pattern matching.
+        Argument: -E or --extended-regexp
+        Example: grep -E "[0-9]{3}-[0-9]{3}-[0-9]{4}" file.txt

+These are just a few examples of the many arguments available with the grep command.
+You can explore more options and details by referring to the grep manual page using the man grep command in the terminal.